ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 ![Unknown](./images/unknown_actor_and_weapon_feature.png)

-- Placeholder for the label unknown Actor name by default is 'Unknown Actor' depends on the 'Display Unknown' setting
+- **Placeholder for the label unknown Actor name**: by default is 'Unknown Actor' depends on the 'Display Unknown' setting

-- Placeholder for the label unknown item name by default is 'Unknown Item' depends on the 'Display Unknown' setting
+- **Placeholder for the label unknown item name**: by default is 'Unknown Item' depends on the 'Display Unknown' setting

-- Placeholder for the label unknown item icon by default is '/modules/chat-portrait/assets/inv-unidentified.png' depends on the 'Display Unknown' setting
+- **Placeholder for the label unknown item icon**: by default is '/modules/chat-portrait/assets/inv-unidentified.png' depends on the 'Display Unknown' setting

-- CUSTOMIZE YOUR OWN TEXT WITH CSS : Setup additional custom styling on the text chat message (note override any other prior property)
+- **CUSTOMIZE YOUR OWN TEXT WITH CSS** : Setup additional custom styling on the text chat message (note override any other prior property)

 ![chat_portrait_feature](./images/chat_portrait_feature.png)

-- Image Replacer: This feature for avoid the double portrait when you roll Ability / Skills / Saving Throw / Tools, for now the support is limited to the following systems :
+- **Image Replacer**: This feature for avoid the double portrait when you roll Ability / Skills / Saving Throw / Tools, for now the support is limited to the following systems :

   -  Dnd5e system
   -  PF2